Return to Joshua Trees

 Before we left, I also found a tree I wanted to pose with.
 Hard to believe the last time I did this was 40 years ago.

-One thought on “Return to Joshua Trees
+9 thoughts on “Return to Joshua Trees

 1. Amazing trees Crystal.
 In nearly all of the rock photos I could see faces and people. it was strange.
 I agree about the toilets.
 There are some things in this world I am not going to present a bare bum to